Naveens-Lab/renesas-ai-datacenter-psu/README.md

 > **What this is.** A working reproduction of the power architecture Renesas published in its
 > October 2025 white paper *Power Architecture Evolution in Data Centers*.
 The goal is not to
 > ship a product.
-It is to demonstrate the full engineering arc that a power firmware lead is
+It is meant to read as a reference design: the concepts and the engineering
-> expected to own: reading the topology, selecting the right Renesas silicon and justifying it,
+> decisions behind the firmware, from understanding the topology, to selecting and justifying the
-> and writing the production-grade firmware that makes it run.
-Every choice in this repo is made
+> right Renesas silicon, to writing the production-grade firmware that makes it run.
+Every choice
-> the way it would be made on a real design, and the reasoning is written down.
+> in this repo is made the way it would be on a real design, and the reasoning is written down.
 >
 > This is an independent learning and portfolio build.
 It is not an official Renesas deliverable.

 ---